GuozhiTang/MedicalShopSystem/README.md

 ## Built With

 * [Java](https://www.java.com/en/) - The basic language and environment of this project.
+* [Maven](https://maven.apache.org/) - A build automation tool used primarily for Java projects.
 * [jQuery](https://jquery.com/) - A JavaScript library designed to simplify HTML DOM tree traversal and manipulation, as well as event handling, CSS animation, and Ajax.
 * [Spring](https://spring.io/) - An application framework and inversion of control container for the Java platform.
 * [Hibernate](https://hibernate.org/) - A framework for mapping an object-oriented domain model to a relational database.